JagHack/jagprox/README.md

 - **Party Stat Check (`/psc`):**
   Instantly get a statistical overview (Bedwars stats) of all members in your current party to assess team strength.

-- **Web Control Panel:**
+- **Modern Desktop Launcher:**
-  A sleek, modern web interface running locally to manage your proxy's settings and use powerful tools without being in-game.
+  A sleek, standalone launcher to manage the proxy, view logs, and access tools without cluttering your game.
+  - **Start & Stop Control:** Easily launch and stop the proxy with a single click.
+  - **Live Log & Chat Monitor:** Keep an eye on system logs and the in-game chat in real-time.
+  - **Integrated Settings:** Manage your API key, command aliases, and other settings directly within the launcher.
-  - **Player Stat Search:** Look up detailed player stats for any gamemode directly from your browser.
+  - **Player Search Tools:** Look up detailed player stats and online status for any player on Hypixel.
-  - **Command Alias Manager:** Create and manage your own custom command shortcuts (e.g., `/solobw` → `/play bedwars_eight_one`).

 - **Secure & Local:**
   The proxy runs entirely on your own machine.
 Your Minecraft account details are handled by the official `minecraft-protocol` library for authentication and are never sent to a third party.